44 Things Heart Doctors Do to Protect Their Own Hearts

 “I use a meal delivery service”

 “Good nutrition is essential to heart health.
-Unfortunately I often miss meals and instead ending up grabbing junk food during the work day.
+Unfortunately, I often miss meals and instead ending up grabbing junk food during the workday.
 A meal delivery service is totally worth it for me as it helps guarantee that I will have healthy meals and snacks.
-Another great option is to prep your meals for the week in advance so you can just grab and go.” —Nicole Weinberg, MD, cardiologist at Providence Saint John’s Health Center in Santa Monica
+Another great option is to prep your meals for the week in advance so you can just grab and go.” —Nicole Weinberg, MD, cardiologist at Providence Saint John’s Health Center in Santa Monica.
+Cardiologists also gave us these recipes for heart-healthy meals.

 “I keep a gratitude journal”